 This charge is made up of the following components:

 Wholesale Market Service Charge: This charge covers the cost of services provided by the Independent Electricity System Operator (IESO) to operate the wholesale electricity market where electricity is bought and sold and maintain the reliability of the high voltage power grid.
 This charge also includes a per kWh charge for Rural and Remote Rate Protection, which all customers pay to offset the higher cost to distribute electricity to consumers in rural and remote areas.

 Standard Supply Service Charge: This charge covers administrative costs incurred to provide electricity to Standard Supply Service customers - consumers who purchase electricity from a utility instead of from a licensed electricity retailer.
 This charge is the same for all utilities in the province.

-Starting January 01, 2017, the Ontario government is providing an 8% rebate on your electricity costs, equal to the provincial portion of the HST.
+Starting November 01, 2020, the Ontario government is providing a rebate on your electricity costs.
+The Ontario Electricity Rebate will be 18.9% effective May 1, 2021.

 Most electricity generating companies get a guaranteed price for electricity that they produce.
 The Global Adjustment is the difference between that guaranteed price and the money the generators earn in the wholesale market.
 All electricity consumers have to pay a share of the Global Adjustment.
 If you buy electricity under the Regulated Price Plan, an estimate of the Global Adjustment amount is reflected in the stable price for electricity set by the OEB, shown on the "Electricity" line of your bill.
 If you buy from an electricity retailer, the Global Adjustment is not included in the contract price offered by the electricity retailer; therefore, it will appear as a separate line item on your bill.